tomfumb/BVSAR-feature-extract/README.md

 - `scripts/test.sh` to execute tests

 ### Debugging
-If local debugging is required, Poetry and GDAL must also be installed (tested with GDAL 3.5.1)
+If local debugging is required, GDAL must also be installed (tested with GDAL 3.5.1)
 - `scripts/local.sh` to install dependencies and configure pre-commit hooks

 #### Sample .vscode/launch.json